 Just a Few Ingredients

 - Pork Chops: For slow cooker pork chops it is best to use thick cut bone-in pork chops, but boneless will also work.
-If using thin pork chops you are better off making stovetop pork chops.
+Don’t forget to brown them first, it will lock in the moisture and increase the flavor.

 - Rice: Cooked rice soaks up all of the fantastic flavors of the sauce.
 You will cook the rice separately and add it at the end.
 You can also serve the pork chops with mashed potatoes or egg noodles.